2-time All-Star 2B Bolling dies, hit last slam off Koufax - WHIZ News

 MOBILE, Ala.
 (AP) — Frank Bolling, a two-time All-Star second baseman and the last player to hit a grand slam off Sandy Koufax, has died.
 He was 88.

 Bolling died Saturday.
-He was diagnosed with cancer about five years ago, according to a notice posted by the funeral home handling the arrangements.
+He was diagnosed with cancer about five years ago, his family said.

 Bolling played 12 seasons in the majors, six with Detroit and six with the Braves, and hit .254 with 106 home runs.
 He won a Gold Glove in 1958 with the Tigers and for part of that season, his double-play partner was his older brother, shortstop Milt Bolling.

-The road leading to Hank Aaron Stadium in Mobile — Aaron is from the city, and was Bolling’s longtime teammate — is Bolling Brothers Blvd.
+The road leading to Hank Aaron Stadium in Mobile is Bolling Brothers Blvd.
+Aaron is from the city and was Bolling’s longtime Braves teammate, and they occasionally would visit over the years when the Hall of Famer returned to his hometown.

+Last year, Bolling was added to the Wall of Honor at Miller Park in Milwaukee.
+He punctuated the tribute by throwing out the first ball before the Brewers hosted Philadelphia.

+“He always followed baseball, all the way until the day before yesterday,” son Chris said.

 In 1965, Bolling hit the sixth and final grand slam that Koufax allowed in his Hall of Fame career, connecting at County Stadium in Milwaukee.
 In 1966, Bolling was in the starting lineup for the first major league game played in Atlanta.